Alternative Investments: 9 Types to Consider

 Alternative investments are typically complex and require a lot of research, so I wouldn’t recommend them to all investors.
 However, FarmTogether is a terrific option for those wanting to get started with alternative investments.
 FarmTogether makes it simple for accredited investors to add farmland real estate to their portfolio.

+If you want to start investing but aren’t sure where to begin, check out our guide to investing for beginners.
 And if you’re interesting in learning about how AI can help you manage your portfolio, check out our Streetbeat review.

 What Is an Example of an Alternative Investment?